b3z9a/cs304-g12/README.md

 3. Navigate to `Your_Folder\cs304-g12\src`

-4. Compile the .java files by running `javac HealthDBApp.java HealthDB.java`
+4. Compile the .java files by running `javac HealthDBUI.java HealthDB.java`

-5. Run the app by running `java HealthDBApp`
+5. Run the app by running `java HealthDBUI`

 6. Use your Oracle DB credentials as provided in Tutorial 4 to log into the database and use the app.